Are You Looking for Some Happiness

 “Happiness could be defined as the emotion of progress toward desirable goals.
 There is an instant of contemplation of the last goal in which one is content.
 But contentment becomes boredom immediately that new goal do not come to view.
 There is no more unhappy thing than a man who has accomplished all his ends in life.”
 L. Ron Hubbard.

 Unforgiveness harbours resentment and even hatred.
 When you carry bitter feelings inside, it eats away at you and can result in illness.
 It can also make you aggressive and angry.
 Happiness can’t survive in that emotional state.

 I knew someone who found it extremely difficult to forgive people who hurt her.
 Year after year she talked about the pain they caused her.
 Her heart was clearly wounded.
 It seemed that she didn’t know how to or didn’t want to forgive.
 It made her a bitter, resentful and angry person.
 She was always lashing out verbally at her friends.
 But the only person that such destructive behaviour affected, was herself.
 She developed a long list of illnesses.
 Most of the time, she was a very unhappy woman.
 She often cried and pitied herself.
 People found it difficult being around her.

 “To err is human; to forgive divine.”
 Alexander Pope.

-Forgiveness is sometimes quite hard do.
-You have to make a conscious decision to forgive, even thought you may not necessarily forget easily.
+Forgiveness is sometimes quite hard to do.
+You have to make a conscious decision to forgive, even though you may not necessarily forget easily.
 But forgiveness is the first step towards inner healing and peace.
 It will help you to let go of past hurts and move forward with your life.
 Forgiveness will lift a weight off your shoulders.
 It will make you feel more positive about life, improve your emotional and physical health.
 When your mind is free (and uncluttered) from carrying past hurts, you’re more likely to feel happier within yourself.

 How would you define happiness?
 What makes you happy?
 I would love to hear your comments.
 Please write your views in the comments box below.